Dhashwathi/Content_Classifier-SmartEd/README.md

 Selection of Final Model: Choose the model with the highest accuracy on the testing dataset as the final model for video segmentation.

 Model Evaluation
-The following classification algorithms were tested for sentiment analysis:
+The following classification algorithms were tested for video classification:

 Logistic Regression
 Multinomial Naive Bayes